 Historical incidents of flooding are detailed by Southern Water in their DG5 register.
 This database records incidents of flooding relating to public foul, combined or surface water sewers and identifies which properties suffered flooding.
-For confidentiality reasons, this data has been supplied on a postcode basis from the Sewer Incident Report Form (SIRF) hydraulic overload database.
-Data covers all reported incidents between August 2013 and February 2017.
-The information from the SIRF database is shown in Table 6-3.
+For data protection reasons, this data has been supplied on a postcode basis from the Sewer Incident Report Form (SIRF) hydraulic overload database.
+Data covers all reported incidents between 2013 and 2022.
+The information from the SIRF database is shown in Table 7-3.

-The DG5 register indicates a total of 110 recorded flood incidents in the Local Plan area, (excluding properties located within the South Downs National Park).
-The most frequently flooded postcodes are: PO20 7 (21 incidents), PO20 8 (17 incidents) and PO10 8 (14 incidents).
-It is important to recognise that the information does not indicate the cause of the sewer flooding incidents.
-Also, the register represents a snap shot in time and may become outdated following future rainfall events, when new properties are added.
-Risk of flooding may be reduced in some locations by capital investment to increase of the capacity of the network.
-As such, the sewer flooding flood risk register is not a comprehensive 'at risk register' and updated information should be sought to enhance understanding of flood risk from sewers at a given location.
+The SIRF indicates a total of 272 recorded flood incidents in the Local Plan area, (excluding properties located within the South Downs National Park).
+The most frequently flooded postcodes are: RH14 0 (52 incidents) and PO20 7 (56 incidents).
+It is important to recognise that the information does not indicate the cause of the sewer flooding incidents and represents a snap shot in time and may become outdated following future rainfall events or when new properties are added.
+The historic event database did not provide information required to determine whether flood incidents were resolved and rectified and therefore it does not represent locations remain 'at risk'.
+Risk of flooding may also be reduced in some locations by capital investment to increase of the capacity of the network.
+As such, the sewer flooding flood risk register is not a comprehensive 'at risk register' and updated information should be sought to enhance understanding of flood risk from sewers at a given location and time.